Michael Brown (footballer, born 1977): Sheffield United

 Newly appointed Sheffield United manager Neil Warnock was impressed by Brown in his performance for Portsmouth in a 1–0 defeat to United at Bramall Lane on 4 December, and subsequently took Brown on loan later that month.
-After only four performances for the "Blades" Warnock was convinced enough to spend £400,000 take Brown to Bramall Lane on a permanent basis.
-He scored his first goal for his new club against his former employers Manchester City in a 1–0 home win on 22 January.
+After only four performances for the "Blades" Warnock was convinced enough to spend £400,000 take Brown to Bramall Lane permanently.
+He scored his first goal for his new club against his former employers, Manchester City, in a 1–0 home win on 22 January.
 He ended the 1999–2000 season with three goals in 24 games.

-He made 40 appearances during the 2000–01 campaign, and scored against Steel City rivals Sheffield Wednesday in a 2–1 League Cup defeat at Hillsborough on 1 November.
+He made 40 appearances during the 2000–01 campaign and scored against Steel City rivals Sheffield Wednesday in a 2–1 League Cup defeat at Hillsborough on 1 November.
 Brown heavily featured in the Battle of Bramall Lane; he limped off the field with an injury on 79 minutes leaving the game desperately short of players, and two minutes after he left the field another injury left United with only six players, forcing the game to be abandoned.
 He learned to add goals to his game during the 2001–02 season as Stuart McCall's defensive ability allowed Brown more licence to join the attack; he hit seven goals in 40 appearances and won the club's Player of the Year award.

 He scored 22 goals in 54 appearances in the 2002–03 season and was named on the PFA Team of the Year alongside midfield partner Michael Tonge as they helped United to finish third in the First Division.
 He scored in both legs of the play-off semi-final victory over Nottingham Forest, and then played at the Millennium Stadium in the play-off final defeat to Wolverhampton Wanderers, missing a 48th-minute penalty when Wolves were already three goals ahead.

 Leeds United were linked with a £6 million approach for both Phil Jagielka and Brown in August 2003, though Sheffield United denied ever receiving such an offer.
 However, after being sent off twice in the first half of the 2003–04 season, manager Neil Warnock confirmed that with Brown out of contract at the end of the season he would be looking to sell Brown to the highest bidder.